ariga/atlas-action/README.md

 ### `ariga/atlas-action/migrate/autorebase`

-Resolve conflicts in the migration directory by rebasing the current branch's migrations on top of the existing migration directory.
+Resolve conflicts in the migration directory by rebasing the current branch's migrations on top of the rebase branch migration directory.

 #### Inputs

 All inputs are optional

+* `rebase-branch` - The branch to rebase on.
+By default: `main`.
 * `dir` - The URL of the migration directory to rebase on.
 By default: `file://migrations`.
 * `working-directory` - The working directory to run from.
 Defaults to project root.